johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 This might seem like a daunting task at first.
 But if you've been [following my blog posts](https://dev.to/johnbiundo), you saw a _design pattern_ for NestJS dynamic modules in my [last post](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) that points you in the right direction.
 OK, you say, but it _still_ seems like a lot of work to integrate a library.

 I have good news!
 Using the awesome power of the Nest CLI, you can **generate a complete, custom dynamic module template, following NestJS best practices, with a single command!** You can then literally have your library integrated in about 5 minutes!
-This technique works well for many _resource-based_ libraries that export what I'll call an _API object_,which works well with Nests' built-in _singleton provider_ model for sharing a global resource.
+This technique works for many _resource-based_ libraries that export what I'll call an _API object_, which naturally work well with Nests' built-in _singleton provider_ model for sharing a global resource.
 Follow along with such an adventure as we build a quick integration to [Knex.js](http://knexjs.org/) below.

-And stay tuned for more on the awesomeness of the Nest CLI.
+And stay tuned for more on the wonders of the vastly under-appreciated NestJS CLI.
 Built on top of the Angular CLI, the potential for this tool to revolutionize the way you use Nest is limitless.
 I have lots more planned for this topic in the near future!

 ### Intro

 In my [How to build completely dynamic NestJS modules](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) article last week, I covered a design pattern that is used throughout standard Nest packages like `@nestjs/passport`, `@nestjs/jwt`, and `@nestjs/typeorm`.
 The point of the article was two-fold:

-- Provide a roadmap to a basic pattern used within common NestJS packages.
-This can help you be a better consumer of those packages.
+- Provide a roadmap to a basic pattern used within common NestJS packages to help you be a better consumer of those packages.
 - Encourage Devs to think about how to make use of this pattern in their own code to enable more easily composable modules.

 Some might consider the pattern a bit complex, and I wouldn't necessarily argue.
 However, gaining a good understanding of it is useful, and helps in the quest for mastery of some core concepts of Nest, especially around leveraging the _module system_ and _dependency injection_.
 Nevertheless, there's a fair amount of boilerplate code in the pattern.
 Wouldn't it be great to simplify the process?

+Buckle up!
 NestJS CLI custom schematics to the rescue! :rocket:

 ### What We'll Build

 In this tutorial, we'll build a module that exports a direct API to the full [Knex.js](http://knexjs.org/) library.
-This is an extremely powerful DB integration library used widely across the Node.js ecosystem.
+This is a powerful DB integration library used widely across the Node.js ecosystem.
 Here's what we'll do.
-These are the _same_ steps you'll use to integrate any other basic callable API (for example, [MassiveJS](https://massivejs.org/), [ioredis](https://github.com/luin/ioredis), etc.).
+The following represent the _exact same steps_ you can use to integrate any other basic callable API (for example, [ioredis](https://github.com/luin/ioredis), [Cassandra](https://github.com/datastax/nodejs-driver#readme), [Neo4J](https://github.com/neo4j/neo4j-javascript-driver#readme), [Elasticsearch](https://www.elastic.co/blog/new-elasticsearch-javascript-client-released), [LevelDb](https://github.com/Level/levelup) to name just a few).

-1. Use a _custom schematic_ to generate a customized package, based on the [dynamic module pattern](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) I've been discussing above.
+1. Use the [dynpkg](https://github.com/nestjsplus/dyn-schematics#use-case-1-generating-a-standalone-package) _custom schematic_ to generate a customized package (the schematic automates the [dynamic module pattern](https://dev.to/nestjs/advanced-nestjs-how-to-build-completely-dynamic-nestjs-modules-1370) I've been discussing above).
 2. Fill in a few quick details to customize the package for Knex.js.
 3. Use the auto-generated test client to demonstrate that it works.
-4. As a bonus, we'll cover a few more advanced features.

-Thanks to the power of the Nest CLI, coupled with a _custom schematic_, we can complete steps 1 to 3 above in about 5 minutes!
+Thanks to the power of the Nest CLI, coupled with a _custom schematic_, we can complete these steps in about 5 minutes!
+As a bonus, we'll cover a few more advanced features at the end of this article, including how to publish the generated package on npm with a single click.

-If you want to see a completed version of this (a fully useable Knex.js module), you can [find the completed module here](https://github.com/nestjsplus/knex).
+If you want to see a completed version of the steps presented in the remainder of this article (a _fully useable NestJS/Knex.js module_), you can find a [github repo with the completed code here](https://github.com/nestjsplus/knex).

 ### Nest CLI and Schematics

 You probably already use the Nest CLI on a regular basis. `nest new myProject` and `nest generate controller user` are common examples.
 They use the `@nestjs/schematics` package that ships with the CLI out-of-the-box.
 What's very cool is that you can easily use other schematics to do highly customized work.
 A feature common to all schematics is that they _understand_ your project, and have a smart way of scaffolding new architectural components and wiring them into your project.
-Think of a schematic as a blueprint, and of the CLI machinery as a _set of standards_ for how each blueprint works.
+Think of an individual schematic as a blueprint, and of the CLI machinery as a _set of standards_ for how each blueprint works.
 Because of this, new schematics "just work", and inherit all of the features provided by the CLI and its standard capabilities.

 You can write your own schematics, and I plan to show you how in some upcoming blog posts.
 For now, I've built one that you can use to do the library integration project we've undertaken today.
+Let's get started!

 To use any external schematics, you of course need to install them.
 One important note: you **must** install a schematics collection as a global package, due to the way the CLI works.

 #### Installing a Custom Schematics Collection

 Schematics are packaged as _collections_ and can be bundled up as npm packages, so installing them is simple.
-Do so now with:
+You can do so now with:

 ```bash
 npm install @nestjsplus/dyn-schematics -g